billkarsh/SpikeGLX/Markdown/Metrics_Help.md

 * **Filtered IM Streams**: This feature is accessed on the `IM Setup` tab.
-Although these streams dramatically improve signal to background for audio output and the ShankViewers, they are very compute intensive, especially for high channel count probes like the NP2020 Quad-base and NP3XXX NXT probes.
+Although these streams dramatically improve signal to background for audio output and the ShankViewers, they are very compute intensive, especially for high channel count probes like the NP2020 Quad-base and NP3XXX NP3 probes.

 * **Audio**: Listening to audio channels is a huge burden on the system.